 Jinx C. Broussard

-Jinx Coleman Broussard is a full professor and the Bart R. Swanson Endowed Memorial Professor at Louisiana State University, who teaches public relations, strategic communications, media history, and political communications.
-She is the current deputy editor of American Journalism: A Journal of Media History.
+Jinx Coleman Broussard is a full professor and the Bart R. Swanson Endowed Memorial Professor at Louisiana State University.
+Broussard teaches public relations, strategic communications, media history, and mass media theory.
+Public relations campaigns her students produce have won two first place and one second place national awards since 2014.
+Broussard is currently managing editor of African-American content for the Manship School’s Media and Diversity Forum.
 Her research interests include the black press, representations of racial and ethnic minorities, media history, alternative media, crisis communication, public relations strategies and tactics, and the civil rights movement.
-These interests date back to her Ph.D. dissertation, “Lifting the Veil on Obscurity: Four Pioneering Black Women Journalists: 1890-1950.”
-Broussard is also author of the award-winning book titled “African American Foreign Correspondents: A History.
-As a professional, she was the Louisiana Press Secretary for the Clinton-Gore Campaign in 1992 and served as press secretary to Mayor Sidney J. Barthelemy in New Orleans for almost eight years.
+These interests date back to her Ph.D. dissertation, “Lifting the Veil on Obscurity: Four Pioneering Black Women Journalists: 1890-1950” and subsequent book on these women.
+Broussard is also author of the national award-winning book titled “African American Foreign Correspondents: A History.”
+As a public relations professional, she was the director of public information for the city of New Orleans and simultaneously served as press secretary to Mayor Sidney J. Barthelemy in New Orleans for almost eight years.

 Broussard, J.C.
 (2013).
 African American Foreign Correspondents: A History.
 Baton Rouge, LA: LSU Press.

 Winner of the 2014 AEJMC History Division Book Award honoring the best journalism and mass communication history book published in 2013

 Finalist for the Kappa Tau Alpha-Frank Luther Mott Award for the best-researched journalism and mass communication book published in 2013

 Broussard, J. C. & Cooley, S. C. (2009).
 “William Worthy: The Man and the Mission,” Journalism Studies, 10(3), 386-401.